 - Nisha Restaurant – serves Indian fresh and delicious food, good service, and a reasonable price for Phonsavanh.
 Try the freshly made Naan, it’s excellent!

 - Bamboozle!
 Restaurant & Bar (Number 73 Unit 5) – only had red wine here, which was good and priced at 22,000K for a generous glass.
 Good atmosphere and service; and menu is reasonably priced.

 If you’re not interested in travelling further east and into Vietnam, then the next obvious place to visit is back-track to Phu Khoun, then south to Vang Vieng.
 The last time I visited Vang Vieng was in 1989!

 Very friendly staff in the ticket office at the bus station and one speaks English well.
-Buy your minibus ticket (60,000K) directly from this office a day in advance or on your travel day; you leave from this station.
+Buy your minibus ticket (60,000K) directly from this office a day in advance or on your travel day as you leave from this station.